bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 lane.RecordUsedFrom(class, gasPool, usedBefore)
 ```

-`state.Reader()` and not `state`: the reader is pinned to the parent root, and `Classify` must give the validator's replay the same answer it gave here.
-The parent root is the only state both sides share.
+`state` and not a detached reader: `ResolveLaneState` reads the parent-pinned params from the
+still-unadvanced block `StateDB`, while `Classify` reads the live code view from that same state
+as execution advances.

 A block whose `header.GasUsed + lane.Budget.IdleLane()` exceeds `GasLimit` is invalid — the block rule, term for term. `FinalizeAndAssembleBidBlock` will not say so; `WriteCommitmentAndVerify` in step 3b will, and so will the validator at admission, since the committed values alone decide it.